berkeley-scf/tutorial-parallelization/parallel-R.md

 -   Importantly, this means that global variables in the forked worker processes are just references to the objects in memory in the original R process.
+-   You can use these global variables in functions you call in parallel or pass the variables into functions as function arguments.
 -   So **the additional processes do not use additional memory for those objects** (despite what is shown in *top* as memory used by each process).